John and Rylla Bosshard Professor of Law

-Heinz Klug is Evjue-Bascom Professor of Law and the Sheldon B. Lubar Distinguished research Chair at the University of Wisconsin Law School and Visiting Professor in the School of Law at the University of the Witwatersrand, Johannesburg, South Africa.
+Heinz Klug is the John and Rylla Bosshard Professor of Law at the University of Wisconsin Law School.
+He is a member of the California Bar (inactive) and is admitted as a Advocate in South Africa.
 Growing up in Durban, South Africa, he participated in the anti-apartheid struggle, spent 11 years in exile and returned to South Africa in 1990 as a member of the ANC Land Commission and researcher for Zola Skweyiya, chairperson of the ANC Constitutional Committee.
 He was also a team member on the World Bank mission to South Africa on Land Reform and Rural Restructuring.
 He has taught at Wisconsin since September 1996.

-Professor Klug has presented lectures and papers on the South African constitution, land reform, and water law, among other topics, in Australia, Canada, Colombia, Ethiopia, Germany, South Africa, the Netherlands, and at several U.S. law schools.
+Professor Klug has presented lectures and papers on the South African constitution, land reform, and water law, among other topics, in Australia, Belgium, Canada, Chile, China, Colombia, Ethiopia, Germany, South Africa, the Netherlands, and at several U.S. law schools.
 His research interests include: constitutional transitions, constitution-building, human rights, international legal regimes and natural resources.
-His current teaching areas include Comparative Constitutional Law, Constitutional Law, Human Rights and Humanitarian Law, Property, and Natural Resources Law.
+His teaching areas include Comparative Constitutional Law, Constitutional Law, Constitution Making, Human Rights and Humanitarian Law, Property, and Natural Resources Law.

 Scholarship & Publications